Omega-Numworks/Omega-Guide/_pages/en_US/upsilon.md

 #### Create your own version

 Upsilon is open-source, you can get the code and use it however you want.
 You will find everything on [Upsilon's github repo](https://github.com/UpsilonNumworks/Upsilon)

+### Finished

+You now have Upsilon installed on your calculator.
+You can add python scripts in the same way as before from [Numworks' workshop](https://my.numworks.com/python/)